Sharp numerical inclusion of the best constant for embedding $H_{0}^{1}(\Omega) \hookrightarrow L^{p}(\Omega)$ on bounded convex domain: Numerical example

 \section{Numerical example}

-In this section, we present some numerical examples of proving positiveness of a solution to (\ref{abs/problem}) and estimating the corresponding embedding constant, which will lead Proposition \ref{prop/embedding}.

-All computations were carried out on a computer with Intel Xeon E5-2687W 3.10 GHz, 512 GB RAM, CentOS 6.3, and MATLAB 2012a.
-All rounding errors were strictly estimated using toolboxes for verified numerical computations: INTLAB version 6 \cite{rump1999book} and KV library version 0.4.16 \cite{kashiwagikv}.
-Therefore, the accuracy of all results is mathematically guaranteed.
+In this section, we present some numerical examples where the best values of the embedding constants on the square domain $\Omega_{s}=\left(0,1\right)^{2}$ are estimated to yield Theorem \ref{prop/embedding}.
+The upper bounds for the embedding constants on the L-shaped domain $\Omega_{L}=(0,2)^{2} \backslash [1,2]^{2}$ through the application of Theorem \ref{prop/embedding} are also presented.
+All computations were carried out on a computer with Intel Xeon E7-4830 2.20 GHz$\times$40 processors, 2 TB RAM, CentOS 6.6, and MATLAB 2012b.
+All rounding errors were strictly estimated by using toolboxes for the verified numerical computations: the INTLAB version 9 \cite{rump1999book} and KV library version 0.4.16 \cite{kashiwagikv}.
+Therefore, the accuracy of all results was guaranteed mathematically.